 My Ayahuasca vision of teacher prostrating to teacher

 Ironically, though, my very last Ayahuasca journey in 2013 gave me a key.
 In one of the spectacular visions that I received, I saw myself prostrating to Reggie and he, in turn, prostrating to Trungpa, and Trungpa in turn, prostrating to his teacher.
 The message came through with thunderous clarity.
 If you want to be a teacher, you need to have a Teacher.

-This sense of finding a working with a Teacher (with a capital T) is very central to Buddhism.
+This sense of finding working with a Teacher (with a capital T) is very central to Buddhism.
 Particularly, Tibetan Buddhism.

-I had alway viewed it with ambivalence.
+I had always viewed it with ambivalence.
 On the one hand, I longed for that sort of personal connection and surrender to someone wiser and further along the Path.
 On the other, my suspicious and cautious self, panicked about losing my independence or being duped by a fraud.

-So when, aged 47, I finally took the plunge and – after 4 years of study – formally signed-up as a student of Reggie and acknowledged him as my Teacher, it was big step.
+So when, aged 47, I finally took the plunge and – after 4 years of study – formally signed-up as a student of Reggie and acknowledged him as my Teacher, it was a big step.

 True to the Ayahuasca vision, I do think that it has made me a MUCH better teacher in Mindsprings.
 And many of my long-term students reflect that back to me.
 But I would be completely lying if I said it has been as joyous or simple as the ecstatic prostrating in Brazil.

 The messy reality of having a living teacher in front of you